 5) Look out for prostate and testicular cancer

 As you get older, your prostate grows, resulting in urinary issues.
 If you’re experiencing urinary problems, talk with your doctor about scheduling a prostate exam.
 It’s also important to perform monthly testicular self-exams to look for any bumps or abnormalities.

 As Ireland’s largest health insurance broker, Cornmarket can help to find you the right Health Insurance plan.
 There are new plans available which will give a contribution towards gym membership, wearable trackers, nutritionist visits and much more

-To avail of our Health Insurance Comparison Service click here.
+Avail of our Health Insurance Comparison Service today.

 Cornmarket Group Financial Services Ltd. is regulated by the Central Bank of Ireland.
 A member of the Irish Life Group Ltd. which is part of the Great-West Lifeco Group of companies